 Excavation for building foundations, roads, underground utilities, and other infrastructure could encounter unexploded military munitions in the form of UXO, DMM and/or material potentially presenting an explosive hazard.
-Exposure to these MEC could result in the death or injury to workers or to the public.
+Exposure to these Munitions and Explosives of Concern (MEC) could result in the death or injury to workers or to the public.
 The general public would be excluded from entering construction zones and training areas.
-To reduce the potential hazards related to the exposure to MEC, in accordance with DoD Directive 6055.9 (DoD Ammunition and Explosive Safety Standard) and NOSSA Instruction 8020.15B, ESS documentation would be prepared that outlines specific measures that would be implemented to ensure the safety of workers and the public.
-BMPs that would be implemented include having qualified UXO personnel perform surveys to identify and remove potential MEC items prior to the initiation of ground disturbing activities and providing MEC awareness training to construction personnel involved in grading and excavations prior to and during ground-disturbing activities.
-Because UXO would be trained as to the hazards associated with unexploded military munitions, potential impacts from encounters with UXO would be minimized and less than significant.
+To reduce the potential hazards related to the exposure to MEC, qualified UXO personnel would perform surveys to identify and remove potential MEC items prior to the initiation of ground disturbing activities.
+Additional safety precautions would include: UXO personnel supervision during earth-moving activities and providing MEC awareness training to construction personnel involved in grading and excavations prior to and during ground-disturbing activities.
+The identification and removal of MEC prior to initiating construction activities and training construction personnel as to the hazards associated with unexploded military munitions would ensure that potential impacts would be minimized and less than significant.